Healthy Homes Assessment Pakowhai

 What are the most unreasonable gaps or holes?

-If you are able to feel external air flowing in or a clear draught from a crack or a gap, then it is likely to be a gap or hole which requirements sealing in somehow.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit from the house require seals.
-For example, if an open fireplace isn’t being used, it may cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as much as imaginable.
+If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it is likely a crack or crack that requirements sealing in any way.
+Large gaps and cracks should be permanently stopped.
+Gaps greater than 3mm that allow air to enter or exit of your home need to be sealed.
+In the case of an open fireplace isn’t being used, it could cause draughts, and should be blocked from.
+Property managers and landlords are responsible for making sure such draughts are eliminated as much as imaginable.

-You don’t need to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows could be required to allow movement of the building as the home heats and cools, to allow them to be closed and opened rather than sticking.
-We will inspect every window and door as part of the Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for the movement of the structure as the home heats and cools, so that they are able to be closed and opened rather than sticking.
+We will test all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections